NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - What role do different types of fat play?

-- Which food products are high in saturated fatty acids and what alternatives are there?
+- Which food products are high in saturated fatty acids and what are the alternatives?

-- Why are people often recommended to follow a "Mediterranean diet"?
+- Why are people often advised to follow a "Mediterranean diet"?

 - How much exercise is recommended?